kr-colab/disperseNN/README.md

 - `num_pred`: number of datasets to predict; here, the number of bootstrap replicates
 - `out`: output prefix
 - `seed`: random number seed
-- `gpu_number` : a GPU index.
-To avoid using available GPUs, skip this flag or say -1.
-Note: for the current prediction GPUs may not be used, because training was done on a CPU.